AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 T_t = \beta(L_t - L_{t-1}) + (1-\beta)T_{t-1}.
 $$

 In these equations, the first means that the level at time *t* is a weighted average of the actual value at time *t* and the level in the previous period, adjusted for trend.
 The second equation means that the trend at time *t* is a weighted average of the trend in the previous period and the more recent information on the change in the level.
-Similar to SES, $\alpha$ and $\beta$ are constrained to 0-1 with higher values giving faster learning and lower values providing slower learning.
+Similar to SES, $$\alpha$$ and $$\beta$$ are constrained to 0-1 with higher values giving faster learning and lower values providing slower learning.

 To capture a _**multiplicative**_ (exponential) trend we make a minor adjustment in the above equations:

 $$
-\hat{y}_{T+1} = L_t \times kT_t
+\hat{y}_{t+1} = L_t \times kT_t
 $$

 $$